struktapp/strukt-framework/README.md

 ```

 Your package class in `src/Strukt/Package/Pkg<Package Name>.php` will have methods
-listed in the `Default Package` that is it should implement the
+listed in the `Default Package` section that is it should implement the
 interface `Strukt\Contract\Package`

 ### Package Autoloading